ERP Implementations—Controlled by Buyer's Team

 j.
 System User Training

-Similar to procedure development in the prior stage, the training for future ERP users typically should be adapted to how the ERP has been set up and not overly use standard generic system training.
+Similar to procedure development in the prior step, the training for future ERP users typically should be adapted to how the ERP has been set up and not overly use standard generic system training.
 The ERP sellers will have material that can usually be adjusted to reflect the installation-specific changes.

 During the ERP development, point testing, enterprise testing and other steps, there should have been many company team members becoming familiar with the ERP who can help with the final development of the user training.